pyinstaller/pyinstaller/doc/development/documention.rst

 .. rst:role:: commit

-   Create a link to a commit, the text will be shortened to 8 digits for readability.
-The idea being that the pyinstaller.readthedocs.io website will have weblinks into the corresponding github repo.
-Example: ``:commit:`a1b2c3d4e5f6a7b8c9``` will become
+   Refer to a commit, creating a web-link to the online git repository.
+   The commit-id will be shortened to 8 digits for readability.
-   :commit:`a1b2c3d4e5f6a7b8c9`.
+   Example: ``:commit:`a1b2c3d4e5f6a7b8c9``` will become :commit:`a1b2c3d4e5f6a7b8c9`.

 .. rst:role:: issue